jeffreytang97/REST_api_project/README.md

 # rest_service

+Developed a REST service simulation to retrieve the top 10 TV shows by provider from a server (csv file) using pagination technology.

 ## Steps to run the API from Windows:
 1- Open command prompt at the location of the python script and the csv file.